LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

   called this way
 - it is also possible in **flutter_clean_architecture** to invoke UI elements directly from the `Controller` using `getState()`, yet I chose my approach for stricter adherence to Clean Architecture principles and easier testing this solution is disputable though since it complicates the code making it more difficult to read, so the choice of one of those solutions would be the team's in a production project then to be followed by the dev

-While it's also possible in flutter_clean_architecture to invoke UI elements directly from the Controller using getState(), I chose this approach for stricter adherence to Clean Architecture principles and easier testing.

 ###